Khallister/rds/README.md

   [00:00:02] [████████████████████████████████████████] 150/150 Complete!
 ✨ Analysis complete!
 (2.43s)
 📊 3 files processed, 150 total dependencies in tree
+🧵 Analysis used 8 threads for parallel processing

 🔄 Circular Dependencies
   ✅ Congratulations, no circular dependency was found in your project.